morepath/morepath/doc/developing.rst

 Various checking tools
 ----------------------

-The buildout will also have installed flake8_, which is a tool that can do various checks for common Python mistakes using pyflakes_, check for PEP8_ style compliance and can do `cyclomatic complexity`_ checking.
+The buildout also installs flake8_, which is a tool that can do various checks for common Python mistakes using pyflakes_, check for PEP8_ style compliance and can do `cyclomatic complexity`_ checking.
 To do pyflakes and pep8 checking do::